maelchiotti/GTagger/README.md

 - Add options:
   - Ignore files with lyrics

-- Save and restore preferences using `QSettings`
+- Add a credits/help window

 **Future:**

 - Improve the settings window to be a `QtCore.Qt.Tool` so that it keeps focus

 - Add files in a thread

-- Add a credits/help window